-Next time you’re at the grocery store, instead of whizzing through the produce aisle grabbing one bag of baby carrots, stop for a few minutes and look around.
+Next time you’re at the grocery store, instead of whizzing through the produce aisle, grabbing one bag of baby carrots, stop for a few minutes and look around.
 Head toward those leafy things you’ve never noticed before, or stop in front of the organic herb section.
 Nowadays, even the smallest stores have various offerings, complete with point-of-purchase nutrition labels and sometimes even recipe or cooking instructions nearby.
 Look for these things.
 And if you don’t see them, ask for the produce manager.
 She’s familiar with her stock and can offer a whole host of suggestions, from flavor and taste recommendations to cooking and prep ideas.
 Also, don’t be afraid to ask for a sample.
 Many stores willingly offer examples and will even cut up a piece for you to taste on the spot—you have to ask.

 2. Go to the organic or health food grocery store in town.

 You’ve probably passed by it at one time or another—that health food grocery store in the strip mall by your house.
 You may be amazed not only at the foods you’ll find but also by the ideas and information you can gather there.
 Again, poke around, and don’t be afraid to ask questions.
 At these stores, you may even find a class going on, or a list of ones for which you can sign up, to teach you everything from how to grow fruit and vegetables, to unique ways to cook and serve them up.

 3. Head to your local bookstore.

 4. Try new things when dining out.

 Why not order something different, like a vegetarian dish, the next time you’re out?
-Go for that food on the menu that has ingredients and vegetables you just can’t pronounce, and see how the best chefs serve it up.
+Go for that food on the menu with ingredients and vegetables you can’t pronounce, and see how the best chefs serve it up.
 It may seem like a risk, but remember, nothing ventured, nothing gained!

 5. Check out the local farmer’s market.